makeup4ever/audience-particiapation-meter/readMe.md

 You can implement your own oracle.
 This is an example of a bot instance with a simple oracle that sells everything at price 1:1 except Lumens.

-You Oracle just have to implem
+You Oracle just have to implement two methods `getPrice` and `